-Your company registration number and unique tax reference are both extremely important.
-You must keep both of them to hand because you will need to provide them on a number of occasions throughout the life of your company.
+Your company registration number and unique taxpayer reference are both extremely important.
+You must keep a note of both of them because you will need to use them on many occasions throughout the life of your company.

 About Company Registration Numbers (CRNs)

-- Consists of 8 numbers, or 2 letters followed by 6 numbers.
+- consist of 8 numbers, or 2 letters followed by 6 numbers

-- Used to identify individual companies and verify their legal existence.
+- be used to identify your individual company and verify its legal existence

-- Printed on the certificate of incorporation and all official correspondence received from Companies House.
+- be printed on your certificate of incorporation and all official correspondence received from Companies House

-- Displayed on public record next to your company name.
+- be displayed on public record alongside your company details

-- You must provide your CRN in the following situations:
+You must provide your company number in the following situations:

-- filing and updating your annual confirmation statement (formerly the annual return)
+- filing and updating details on your annual confirmation statement (formerly the ‘annual return’)

 - reporting changes to your company’s details